Validations and Duplicate Page Submissions in APEX 5.1

 Oracle APEX Development Consultant

-Explorer (UK) Ltd – Oracle awarding winning Platinum Partner and UKOUG Database & Engineered Systems Partner of the year 2016
+Explorer (UK) Ltd - Oracle Award Winning Platinum Partner and UKOUG Database & Engineered Systems Partner of the Year for 3 years running.

 Paul is a Development Consultant at Explorer.
 Paul has a BSc in Computing from the University of Leeds and is now building on considerable experience in development and support using Oracle PL/SQL and Oracle E-Business Suite (EBS).
 Paul is employing APEX to provide quality, bespoke software solutions both internally and to a range of organisations.